Danny Gokey discography

-American musician Danny Gokey has released seven studio albums, one extended play, and fourteen singles.
+American singer Danny Gokey has released seven studio albums, one extended play, and 27 singles.
 After finishing third place on the eighth season of the singing competition American Idol, Gokey released his debut album My Best Days in 2010.
 The album charted two singles on the Billboard Hot Country Songs charts.
 After a third single included only on an extended play, Gokey began recording contemporary Christian music, where he has had more commercial and chart success.